Shadrock/online-GIS-programming-course/Week_3/Lab_3/README.md

 ### What you will submit:

 A link to your Github repo.
-The repo must contain the script with filtered state and Tableau / Carto Map image containing county names and number of cases in each of the county.
+The repo must contain the script with filtered state and Tableau / Carto Map image containing county names and number of cases in each of the county within the image.

 ## Why is this lab important?
 In this lab we will be learning how to groupby, sort and export data using Python and how to plot on Tableau / Carto with the help of county name.

 ## Getting the Data
-You need to download data from Kaggle (you need to create a free account on Kaggle to download the data).
-You can download the data from here: https://www.kaggle.com/sudalairajkumar/covid19-in-usa.
+You need to download data from Kaggle (by creating a free account on Kaggle to download the data): https://www.kaggle.com/sudalairajkumar/covid19-in-usa.

 # Tutorial

 ### Python Script: